HJLebbink/asm-dude/README.md

 C:\Users\<user>\AppData\Local\Microsoft\VisualStudio\14.0\Extensions.
 Please consider sharing your updates.

 #### Documentation Links
-If you hover the mouse over a menmonic when the CTRL button is down mnemonics may become underlined, indicating that an html reference exists that points to a documentation webpage.
+If you hover the mouse over a mnemonic when the CTRL button is down, mnemonics may become underlined, indicating that an html reference exists that points to a documentation webpage.

 ![label-analysis](https://github.com/HJLebbink/asm-dude/blob/master/Images/AsmDude-doc-links.png?raw=true "Documentation Links")